11 Milliondisplaced syrians

 needed to aid transition

 Caught in the midst of horrific conflict, more than 11 million Syrian refugees are displaced: 7.5 million have been forced from their homes in search of safety and security.
 More than 4 million – mostly women and children – have fled the country entirely to neighboring countries such as Turkey, Lebanon, Jordan and Iraq.
-More than half of the country’s pre-war population is in need of urgent humanitarian assistance and care.
+More than half of the country’s pre-war population needs urgent humanitarian assistance and care.

-In the midst of such upheaval, communications are critical to help refugees find assistance, connect with loved ones, and stay abreast of news updates.
-While many Syrian refugees are fortunate to have a mobile phone, technical infrastructure is lacking: Wi-Fi and cellular connectivity, charging stations and sources of information that may help connect refugees to their families are few and far between.
+Communications are also critical to help refugees find assistance, connect with loved ones, and stay abreast of news updates.
+While many Syrian refugees are fortunate to have a mobile phone, technical infrastructure is lacking.
 As a result, refugees do not have access at the very time when it is most urgently needed to navigate the long and perilous journey to safety.

-After rigorous, in-depth analysis, NetHope and its members identified key ICT-related needs related to the Syria crisis: cell phone connectivity and charging along migration routes and in refugee camps, cyber security, a central information portal for refugees, and e-learning for young refugees.
+NetHope joined efforts with over 20 international development organizations to Identify key ICT-related needs related to the Syria crisis.
+Chief among them: cell phone connectivity and charging along migration routes and in refugee camps; cyber security; a central information portal for refugees; and e-learning for young refugees.